Considering a trip to the Strasbourg Christmas Market? I’ve got alllll the details to help you plan your trip!

 This market is set at Place du Temple Neuf, next to a protestant temple.
 It was a relatively small market with wood stalls with the Carré d’Or logo, and a beautiful net of lights stringing across the square.

 The highlight of this market was actually the stunning street that leads from this market toward the Cathedral.
-In fact, this was probably my favorite of all the streets in the Strasbourg Christmas market!
+In fact, this was probably my favorite of all the streets in Strasbourg!

 Each street seemed to have its own lighting theme and Rue des Orfevre was glowing with beautiful strings of lights accented with red stars and golden ornaments.
 The effect was mesmerizing.